Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 ## 10.3 Module benchmark

-From v5, benchmark no longer requires a capturing fn so can benchmark functions outside the same scope.
+From v5, benchmark no longer requires a capturing fn so you can benchmark functions outside the same scope.
 You can also print a report with: `report.print()`

 See `benchmark_newv5`:
 ```mojo